 Not only is the outer world external to our inner consciousness, so is our own body, our breath, our senses, and every aspect of the mind that we can know or perceive as an instrument or quality.
 We are the silent witness of all, beyond body and mind, which are but our instruments.

-The only internal factor is our own consciousness, which can never be grasped, known or understood as an object, which can never become a thing, an other, a quality or a quantity.
+The only true internal factor we have is our own consciousness, which can never be grasped, known or understood as an object,:which can never become a thing, an other, a quality or a quantity.
 This revelation of the transcendent Self is the great Vedantic revelation, our unity with the universal.
 You are the unknown knower, the unseen seer, the unheard hearer, the unspoken speaker, the unbreathing one breathes.
 You are the inner light and energy through which all your faculties function but is not limited to any of them.

 To lose the ego is to shed our outer identity, not to lose our true Self or authentic nature.

-To know your true Self is to give up your false identity in the outer world.
+To know your true Self is to give up your false identity in the outer world as who you really are.
 All outer identity is ultimately false, no more than a role or a game that we assume for the short period of our lives.
 This internalization of awareness is the essence of Yoga and spirituality through which alone our higher potentials both as individuals and as a species can be fully unfolded.

 Our lives are an adventure in consciousness that is the supreme adventure.
 It begins when we give our sense of our identity and dive deep into our core awareness that is beyond all memory and sensation, fear and desire, birth and death, time and space.